Search results for:

 sudo systemctl restart snmpd

-Next, we are going to need to configure Cacti to the environment that we have set for it.
-Firstly, to set up this configuration we will first edit the /usr/share/cacti/site/include/config.php and edit the database connection information.
+Next, we will need to configure Cacti to the environment that we have set for it.
+Firstly, to set up this configuration, we will first edit the /usr/share/cacti/site/include/config.php and edit the database connection information.

 $database_type = "mysql"; $database_default = "cacti"; $database_hostname = "localhost"; $database_username = ""; # Enter your database user $database_password = ""; # Enter your database password $database_port = "3306"; $database_ssl = false;

-You can also configure a remote user to access the data base from here as well, by editing the second section with rdatabase with the remote user you would like to connect to the server.
+You can also configure a remote user to access the database from here by editing the second section with rdatabase with the remote user you would like to connect to the server.
 Next, we will configure the default cacti.sql to our Cacti Database.

 sudo mysql -u cacti_user -p cacti < /usr/share/doc/cacti/cacti.sql